openandclose/tosixinch/docs/topics.rst

 corresponding to (7)(8)(9) (``Extracted_Files``).

-So, ``convert`` doesn't do anything special for ``urls-toc.txt``, just process pre-built htmls and produce a more structured pdf.
+So, ``convert`` doesn't do anything special for ``urls-toc.txt``, just processes pre-built htmls and produces a more structured pdf.

 Scripts